Our Church History

 - A five-star unit of the United Methodist Women has been re-established.

 - Brooks continues to make technological and media advances for the purpose of spreading God's word.
-These include: On-line Worship streaming and On-Demand streaming archives capabilities.
-Through its on-worship Brooks reaches 100's of viewers in over 15 countries per month.
+These include: On-line Worship streaming and On-Demand streaming archives and Live Chat capabilities.
+Through its On-line Worship Brooks reaches 100's of viewers in over 15 countries per month.

 - Readers continue to enjoy the spreading of God's word through the reading of the church newsletter, "The Torch".